by John Darer CLU ChFC MSSC CeFT RSP CLTC

 The BBC reports that "the AIG plan calls for the government to seize up to 80% of the company and remove its management, in a similar fashion to the way it took control of mortgage giants Fannie Mae and Freddie Mac which were crippled by the US housing crisis."

 - The core insurance business of AIG was not the problem that created the crisis.

-- The fact that it took the financial media over 24 hours to let consumers know that the core insurance operations of AIG were safe has not gone unnoticed.
+- The fact that it took the fear mongering financial media over 24 hours to let consumers know that the core insurance operations of AIG were safe has not gone unnoticed.
 The irresponsible reporting that "the company was toast" led to needless panic among consumers.
-Reporters should be educating consumers not effectively committing what was referred to on CNBC as "financial homocide".
+Reporters should be educating consumers not effectively committing what was referred to on CNBC as "financial homicide".